asliwinski23/mastercard_spend_prediction/README.md

       *  Random Forests are not influenced by outliers to a fair degree.
 It does this by binning the variables.
       *  Random Forests can handle linear and non-linear relationships well.
       *  Random Forests generally provide high accuracy and balance the bias-variance trade-off well.
 Since the model’s principle is to average the results across the multiple decision trees it builds, it averages the variance as well.
-    * Cons:
+    * Limitations:
       * Random Forests are not easily interpretable.
 They provide feature importance but it does not provide complete visibility into the coefficients as linear regression.
       * Random Forests can be computationally intensive for large datasets. (not an issue in our case, we only have 8,969 rows)
       * Random forest is like a black box algorithm, you have very little control over what the model does.

+## Deliverable #3 Updates (July 18, 2021)
+* Data updates:
+  * I removed Mastercard retail index spend scores that are > 1,000 from the data (explained below)

+* Model updates
+  *

-* Presentation (very) rough draft
+* Presentation rough draft
   * https://docs.google.com/presentation/d/1JxmiO8Tx2tYM9Fvyu4VvU-7S7dynUy1foTjtlMmGuvU/edit?usp=sharing